aspose-total/Aspose.Total-Products/total/en/cpp/conversion/mhtml-to-ppsx/_index.md

 {{< blocks/products/pf/feature-page-header h1="Render MHTML to PPSX within C++ Applications" h2="Convert MHTML to PPSX within your C++ Applications without using Microsoft<sup>&reg;</sup> PowerPoint" >}}

 {{% blocks/products/pf/feature-page-summary %}}

-Are you a C++ developer looking to add to integrate MHTML to PPSX conversion feature inside your C++ applications?
-You can do it in two simple steps.
-You can export MHTML to PPTX by using [Aspose.PDF for C++](https://products.aspose.com/pdf/cpp/).
-Secondly, by using [Aspose.Slides for C++](https://products.aspose.com/slides/cpp/), you can convert PPTX to PPSX.
-Both APIs come under [Aspose.Total for C++](https://products.aspose.com/total/cpp/) package.
+<h2>Why to Convert MHTML to PPSX?</h2>

+MHTML (MIME HTML) is a web page archive format that combines HTML, images, and other resources into a single file.
+It is used to save webpages for offline viewing.
+PPSX (PowerPoint Open XML Slide Show) is a presentation format developed by Microsoft.
+It is used to store slideshows created using Microsoft PowerPoint.
+Therefore, if you are a C++ developer and want to add the feature of MHTML to PPSX conversion inside your C++ applications, you need to convert MHTML to PPSX.

+<h2>How Aspose.Total helps for MHTML to PPSX Conversion?</h2>

+Aspose.Total for C++ is a suite of APIs that provides a wide range of features for C++ developers.
+It includes APIs for PDF, Slides, Words, Cells, and Email.
+To convert MHTML to PPSX, you can use two APIs from Aspose.Total for C++ package.
+First, you can use [Aspose.PDF for C++](https://products.aspose.com/pdf/cpp/) to export MHTML to PPTX.
+Secondly, you can use [Aspose.Slides for C++](https://products.aspose.com/slides/cpp/) to convert PPTX to PPSX.
+Both APIs are easy to use and provide a wide range of features.
+Moreover, they are available as NuGet packages and can be easily integrated into your C++ applications.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}